Ekechi123/CodepathMail/README.md

 The following **required** functionality is completed:

 * [ x] User can scroll through a list of 10 emails
-* [ x] Each email includes the following information
+* [ x] Each email includes the following information:
 * [ x] Sender, Email title, Email summary